bcgov/sso-docs/docs/FAQs/custom-realm.md

 ---

-## Is it possible to change the client type / Auth. type change in Gold after the integration has been created?

-Auth type cannot be modified after the integration is completed, need to create a new integration with required Auth type.

----

 ## How to add another admin in a custom realm?

 Please follow this [guide](../advanced/custom-realms/guides/grant-admin-permissions.md) to learn about adding more admins to your custom realm

 ---

-## How to be mindful while working in Gold custom realm?
+## How to be mindful while working in a custom realm?

 Below are the Do(s) and Don't(s) when working with a custom realm.
 Please contact SSO team if you have any questions.